KKoovalsky/Jeff/firmware/README.md

 ![dma_operation](docs/diagrams/dma_operation.drawio.png)

-For the `ThreadedAudioSampler`, on each half-piece update, the freshly updated half-piece is copied from the DMA buffer, the raw samples are converted according to voltage levels and offset, and such converted samples are propagated to the `AudioChain`.
+For the `AudioSamplerWithDma`, on each half-piece update, the freshly updated half-piece is copied from the DMA buffer, the raw samples are converted according to voltage levels and offset, and such converted samples are propagated to the `AudioChain`.

 The `AudioDacWithDma` works in similar way.
-On each half-piece transfer end, the `AudioChain` is asked for new samples, which are copied to the DMA buffer (which is obviously not the same DMA buffer used by the `ThreadedAudioSampler`).
+On each half-piece transfer end, the `AudioChain` is asked for new samples, which are copied to the DMA buffer (which is obviously not the same DMA buffer used by the `AudioSamplerWithDma`).
 The batch is copied to the DMA buffer in such a way to overwrite the previously transferred half-piece.

 ## Firmware components